Troubleshooting

 Possible causes:

-iOS version — HaptixKit requires iOS 16.0+.
+Haptix.start(...)in#if DEBUGand link only the Debug configuration. - iOS version — HaptixKit requires iOS 18.0+.
 Earlier versions will crash on import.

 Screenshots are blank or black